bayesflow-org/awesome-amortized-inference/CONTRIBUTING.md

 - **Awesome Fields**: You can add important meta-information for the resource list in the `awesome-` fields:
   - `awesome-category`: The category of the paper, choose from `software, method, application, overview`.
   - `awesome-tldr`: A short one-sentence summary of the paper (TL;DR = too long, didn't read).
 Please try to make the TLDR say more than the title.
-We know it's hard but it's well worth the effort because it helps others get the gist of a resource.
+We know it's hard, but it's well worth the effort because it helps others get the gist of a resource.
   - These fields will **not** be included in the BibTeX export.

 - **Awesome Links**: You can add any additional links using fields of the form `awesome-link-<key> = {<value>}`.
 These fields will create links in the `README.md`: